M-Rick/Cosmic-Menu/README.md

 All previous existing settings will be kept.
 The global menu uses Budgie Panel and brings most of the features avaible in Budgie.

-The second script Cosmic Desktop brings more advanced settings with a litte more customization.

 Don't forget to save all your desktop configuration first with ```dconf dump / > dconf-settings.ini```.

 To disable the global menu, just remove the startup desktop file ```sudo rm -f /etc/xdg/autostart/budgie-panel.desktop```